Kanikacoder13/Summer-Training-2026/Daily-Diary/Day-07.md

-# Day 07 - Summer Training Report
+# Day 07 - Summer Training Daily Diary

-# Pandas for Data Manipulation and Data Preprocessing
+## Training Domain

-**Training Domain:** Artificial Intelligence & Machine Learning (AI & ML) using Python
+**Artificial Intelligence & Machine Learning (AI & ML) using Python**

 ---

 ## Objective

-The objective of today's session was to understand the fundamentals of the Pandas library and its role in data manipulation, dataset inspection, data cleaning, filtering, aggregation, and preprocessing for Machine Learning applications.
+Today's training introduced the Pandas library, which is widely used for data analysis and preprocessing in Python.
+The session focused on learning how to load datasets, inspect data, perform filtering, handle missing values, and summarize information using different Pandas functions.

 ---

+## Tasks Assigned by the Industry Expert

+During today's training session, the following tasks were assigned:

+1. Understand the basics of the Pandas library.
+2. Create and work with Series and DataFrames.
+3. Load and inspect datasets using different Pandas functions.
+4. Practice data selection and filtering techniques.
+5. Handle missing values using suitable preprocessing methods.
+6. Perform grouping and aggregation on datasets.
+7. Analyze a student dataset using the concepts learned during the session.

+---

+## Practical Work Completed

+During the practical session, I worked on the following activities:

+- Created Pandas Series and DataFrames using sample data.
+- Loaded datasets using `pd.read_csv()` and `io.StringIO`.
+- Inspected datasets using `head()`, `tail()`, `info()`, `describe()`, and other dataset attributes.
+- Selected rows and columns using `loc[]` and `iloc[]`.
+- Performed DataFrame slicing and column selection.
+- Filtered records using Boolean indexing and multiple logical conditions.
+- Identified missing values using `isnull().sum()`.
+- Filled missing values using `fillna()` and removed incomplete records using `dropna()`.
+- Applied `groupby()` to calculate summary statistics such as mean, count, and sum.
+- Practiced data inspection, filtering, cleaning, and grouped analysis using a student dataset.

+---

 ## Topics Covered

-### 1. Introduction to Pandas
+### Introduction to Pandas
 - Introduction to the Pandas library.
-- Importance of Pandas in AI & Machine Learning.
+- Importance of Pandas in data analysis and AI & ML.
-- Difference between Pandas Series and DataFrame.
+- Difference between Series and DataFrame.
-- Creating Series and DataFrames manually.
+- Creating Series and DataFrames.

-### 2. Loading and Inspecting Datasets
+### Loading and Inspecting Datasets
 - Reading datasets using `pd.read_csv()`.
-- Creating mock CSV datasets using `io.StringIO`.
+- Creating sample datasets using `io.StringIO`.
 - Inspecting datasets using:
   - `head()`
   - `tail()`